IBM/watson-vehicle-damage-analyzer/README.md

 This journey contains several pieces.
 The app server communicates with the Watson Visual Recognition service.
 The mobile application is built locally and run on the Android phone.

-## Deploy the Server Application to Bluemix
+## Deploy the Server Application to IBM Cloud

-1. Press the above ``Deploy to Bluemix`` button and then click on ``Deploy``.
+1. Press the above ``Deploy to IBM Cloud`` button and then click on ``Deploy``.

 2. In Toolchains, click on Delivery Pipeline to watch while the app is deployed.

 ![Toolchain pipeline](doc/source/images/toolchain-pipeline.png)

-3. To see the app and services created and configured for this journey, use the Bluemix dashboard.
+3. To see the app and services created and configured for this journey, use the IBM Cloud dashboard.
 The app is named `watson-vehicle-damage-analyzer` with a unique suffix.
 The following services are created and easily identified by the `wcc-` prefix:
     * wcc-visual-recognition

 > Note: Make note of the `watson-vehicle-damage-analyzer` URL route - it will be required for later use in the mobile app.